Kim's threats rattle the Japanese — but there's a line they won't cross

 TOKYO — Kim Jong Un wants one that can hit the United States.
-President Donald Trump apparently asked for ten times more of them.
+President Donald Trump apparently asked for 10 times more of them.

 But amid this arms race between Washington and Pyongyang, one country on the front line of the North Korea standoff remains steadfastly opposed to nuclear weapons being deployed on its soil.